What are digital signatures?

 What are digital signatures used for?

-Digital signatures are used primarily to streamline processes, speed up the document signing lifecycle and improve document integrity.
-Industries such as government, healthcare, financial services and cryptocurrency platforms all utilize digital signatures to enhance security of highly sensitive information.
+Digital signatures are used primarily to streamline processes, speed up the document signing life cycle and improve document integrity.
+Industries such as government, healthcare, financial services and cryptocurrency platforms all utilise digital signatures to enhance security of highly sensitive information.